viernes, 26 de enero de 1990

 Inessa Kitaichik & Michael Garmash)

-I don't know how to forgive those who hurt me
+I do not know how to forgive those who wound me,

-Those who want to leave their tears behind.
+that those who wish to leave their tears behind would read.

-I'm not like that ... my love is very small,
+I am not like that... my love is very small,

-but how much I wish that in my dream
+yet how I wish that in my dream

-I was hurt by the scent of a flower ...
+I might be wounded by the scent of a flower...

-well I know there are many things to learn ...
+I know there are many things to learn.

-I only know how to love a woman!
+I only know how to love one woman.

 sábado, 20 de enero de 1990